super7ramp/croiseur/doc/explanation/How-do-crossword-solvers-work.md

 [Then no problem to fill the grid as described above.]
 ```

-Dynamic backtrack tries to be smarter and say: "I can determine that slot #1 is the source of the
+Dynamic backtrack tries to be smarter and say: "I can determine that slot 1 is the source of the
-problem, and I don't want to lose the work done for #2 and #3, so I'll just unassign #1 and keep
+problem, and I don't want to lose the work done for 2 and 3, so I'll just unassign #1 and keep
-in mind that have eliminated its value because of this situation":
+in mind that I have eliminated its value because of this situation".

 ```
 -- Unassigning slot #1 - ABCDEF eliminated because of slot #3